moni-kishore-dhar/Some-Network-Connections-with-Multiple-Subnets-using-Cisco-Packet-Tracer/A full-fledged network for an organization with multiple subnets/README.md

 My another target was to make wireless connection in whole network.
 Here I used wireless router and access point also to fill up this demand.

 Conclusion:
-The network that we designed maintaining those several criteria is quite good as it will be cost efficient.
+The network that I designed maintaining those several criteria is quite good as it will be cost efficient.
 There is always room for development.
 As network grows structure will grow as well as cost.
 For security issue considering safety measure is a must.
-Although there may have been some challenges in this project due to some constraints, at the end our aim was achieved by designing a network for International Apex University.
+Although there may have been some challenges in this project due to some constraints, at the end my aim was achieved by designing a network for International Apex University.